 A comprehensive look at the inner workings of the mispriced markets portfolio.
 What is it?
 Why am I publishing it?
 How often is it updated?
 How do I choose which stocks make it onto the list and how might you use it in your own investing?

 What Is The Mispriced Markets Portfolio?

 Let’s face it.
 Value investing is hard.
 It takes time and effort.
 It takes a stubborn, bull-headed, contrarian temperament.
-It takes patience, perseverance and a willingness to be dumped-on by the market.
-Repeatedly.
+It takes patience, perseverance and a willingness to take the lumps and bumps and the many curveballs that the market will throw at you.
 In the end, isn’t it easier to just put your money into an ETF and call it a day?
 After all, you can’t beat the market, right?

 The Mispriced Markets Portfolio is a portfolio of undervalued stocks very closely based on my own personal stock portfolio.
 I will only add stocks to this list that I have put my own money into first.
 Virtually all of my personal net worth is tied up in this ever-evolving list of 10 – 20 carefully chosen companies.

 What’s my motivation for making this list public?
 A very relevant question for anyone considering adopting any of my ideas as their own.
 You can pay hundreds of dollars a year for subscriptions to investment newsletters.
 I’m charging nothing.
 According to The Hulbert Financial Digest, no newsletter over the past 20 years has come close to the returns I’ve been able to achieve in my own portfolio.
 Theoretically, my stock picks should be worth many times what people pay for most newsletters.